evanricafort/lazymap/README.md

 # lazymap

-A single command-line mapping tool to execute multiple NMAP script for network penetration testing that will scan and detect security issues on common ports.
+Lazymap is a single command-line tool made for network penetration testing.
+It is composed of multiple selected NMAP scripts, sslscan, ssh-audit, selected metasploit modules, and an HTTP header security checker.

 # Additional Information

 * Added _crackmapexec_ to scan and detect **SMBv1** since most of the time when doing internal netpen, there are targets that are running SMB version 1.
 * Added _Firewall Evasion_ option to execute **firewall evasion scan** on the targets.
-* Added changes which will scan the _-A scripts_ list in specific order instead of random loop to avoid hang time.
+* Added changes that will scan the _-A scripts_ list in a specific order instead of a random loop to avoid hang time.
-* Added changes which will exclude all port scan using _-ap_ command.
+* Added changes that will exclude all port and udp scans using the _-ap_ command.
+* Added sslscan for additional POC for ssl-related issues.
+* Added ssh-audit for additional POC for ssh-related issues.
+* Added 2 Metasploit modules to scan RDP and RPC issues.
+* Merged my 2nd personal project, **CheckThatHeaders**, which scans and detects missing HTTP security header issues.
+* Added a feature to determine if the target is within the subnet or individual IP to relay the result without issue for sslscan, ssh-audit and checkthatheaders.
+* Added a not so fancy ascii art for the banner.
+* Improved verbose and scan outputs.

 List of Ports
 - Port 139 and 445 (SMB)